MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/6-sharpen-test-skills.md

 * **Data driven tests**: Run the same test repeatedly with different parameters.
 * **Mocking**: Isolate your test by mocking parts of your code that don't affect the test outcome.

-You can brush up on different types of tests and more testing concepts with [Introduction to software testing concepts](/learn/modules/visual-studio-test-concepts/).
-There are many tools out there to help you write good tests that help make your tests easy to understand, avoid repetition, and help you test any architecture.
+You can learn about different types of tests and more testing concepts with [Introduction to software testing concepts](/learn/modules/visual-studio-test-concepts/).
+There are many tools to help make tests easy to understand, avoid repetition, and get coverage for any architecture.
 Let's go over some popular ones and their advantages.

 ## Fluent Assertions